LispCookbook/cl-cookbook/error_handling.md

 * [Condition Handling in the Lisp family of languages](http://www.nhplace.com/kent/Papers/Condition-Handling-2001.html)
 * [z0ltan.wordpress.com](https://z0ltan.wordpress.com/2016/08/06/conditions-and-restarts-in-common-lisp/)
 * [https://github.com/svetlyak40wt/python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions) - implementation of the CL conditions system in Python.

+## See also

+* [Algebraic effects - You can touch this !](http://jacek.zlydach.pl/blog/2019-07-24-algebraic-effects-you-can-touch-this.html) - how to use conditions and restarts to implement progress reporting and aborting of a long-running calculation, possibly in an interactive or GUI context.
+* [A tutorial on conditions and restarts](https://github.com/stylewarning/lisp-random/blob/master/talks/4may19/root.lisp),  based around computing the roots of a real function.
+It was presented by the author at a Bay Area Julia meetup on may 2019 ([talk slides here](https://github.com/stylewarning/talks/blob/master/4may19-julia-meetup/Bay%20Area%20Julia%20Users%20Meetup%20-%204%20May%202019.pdf)).